This post contains affiliate links. See my disclosure policy here.

 Recipe

-This cocktail recipe was adapted from the menu at Miracle, a Christmas-themed pop-up bar franchise.
-The specifications are an estimate based on my best guess for a well-balanced drink.
+This cocktail recipe was found on the menu at Miracle, the Christmas-themed pop-up bar franchise.

 Holiday Spiked Chai